 Creates or opens a named or unnamed semaphore object and returns a handle to the object.

-HANDLE CreateSemaphoreExA( LPSECURITY_ATTRIBUTES lpSemaphoreAttributes, LONG lInitialCount, LONG lMaximumCount, LPCSTR lpName, DWORD dwFlags, DWORD dwDesiredAccess );
+HANDLE CreateSemaphoreExA( [in, optional] LPSECURITY_ATTRIBUTES lpSemaphoreAttributes, [in] LONG lInitialCount, [in] LONG lMaximumCount, [in, optional] LPCSTR lpName, DWORD dwFlags, [in] DWORD dwDesiredAccess );

 A pointer to a SECURITY_ATTRIBUTES structure.
 If this parameter is NULL, the semaphore handle cannot be inherited by child processes.